Metallic transport of hard core bosons: Introduction

 Our main results are as follows.
 As shown in Fig.~\ref{fig:RXXvsT}, HCB resistivity rises with a linear slope whose value is insensitive to the density even down to 5\% filling.
 This density independence is linked to a cancellation between the kinetic energy and the current relaxation time.

-In Fig.~\ref{fig:RHvsT} we show that the Hall coefficients above the HN regime, rapidly saturate to their high temperature limit.
 In Fig.~\ref{fig:RHwCorr} we plot the density dependent Hall coefficient, whose sign is reversed at half filling relative to the Galilean result of continuum bosons.
-The calculated correction terms of the thermodynamic formula are seen to be qualitatively unimportant.
-We also obtain the the thermal Hall coefficient, which is opposite in sign to the Hall effect, reflecting a ``cooling'' effect of the Hall current near half filling.
-We conclude with possible experimental implications of our calculations for strongly paired superconductors and cold atoms simulations.
+The correction terms of the thermodynamic formula are calculated up to fourth order and shown to be relatively unimportant.
+We also obtain the thermal Hall coefficient, which is opposite in sign to the Hall effect, reflecting a ``cooling'' effect of the Hall current near half filling.

+This paper is organized as follows.
+In Section \ref{sec:HCB} the HCB model is defined.
+Section \ref{sec:RXX} reviews the continued fraction expansion of the conductivity and the gaussian extrapolation of its recurrents.
+Section \ref{sec:RH} describes the zeroth Hall coefficient term evaluated by a high temperature expansion and extended to low temperatures by QMC.
+Section \ref{sec:Rcorr} describes the calculation of the correction term up to fourth order.
+This calculation is crucially important for estimating the accuracy of the zeroth term.
+Section \ref{sec:RTH} calculates the thermal Hall coefficient.
+We conclude by a summary and discussion of relevancy of our results to experiments, with particular emphasis on normal phase transport of short coherence-length superconductors such as cuprates.
+Experiments in cold atoms trapped in an optical lattice are also proposed.